 We are very fortunate to be accommodated in a “state of the art” primary school, only completed in September 2015.
 This two storey building is a 21st century school encompassing traditional educational needs alongside the most up to date technological advances.
 Outdoors there is a large playing field, eco-garden and vegetable area with stimulating outdoor classrooms for each of the Foundation Phase classes.

 The school caters for pupils between the ages of three and eleven.
-Due to an increase in pupil numbers the school has individual classes from Nursery to Year 2.
-There are three Key Stage 2 classes, a year 3/4 class, a year 4/5 class and a year 5/6 class .
-All pupils are from English speaking homes and Welsh is taught as a second language
+Due to an increase in pupil numbers the school has individual classes from Nursery to Year 6.
+The majority of pupils are from English speaking homes and Welsh is taught as a second language

 The school has been awarded with seven Healthy School Plaques, our first Green Flag Eco-School Award and Gold Award for Catch-up Literacy work.
-We are also proud to follow the ‘Design to Smile’ programme and have been awarded the Bronze Level and are currently working towards our Silver and Gold awards.
+We are also proud to follow the ‘Design to Smile’ programme and have been awarded the Silver Level and are currently working towards our Gold award.

 Eating Together Healthily